goldbergyoni/javascript-testing-best-practices/readme.md

 <br/>

-:negative_squared_cross_mark: **Otherwise:** So after doing all that hard work of writing testing are we going to let bugs sneak in only because of configuration issues?
+❌ **Otherwise:** So after doing all that hard work of writing testing are we going to let bugs sneak in only because of configuration issues?

 <br/>